M66B/FairEmail/FAQ.md

 Tapping on the info button will open the corresponding file report on the VirusTotal website.

 To get an API key, you'll need to register on the VirusTotal website.
+You can enter the API key in the miscellaneous settings of the app.

 Note that only the hash of a file will be sent and that files won't be uploaded.